zhoufy20/zhoufy20.github.io/_pages/about.md

 - *2020.09 - 2024.06*, Bachelor, Mathematics and Applied Mathematics, Cuiying Honors College, Lanzhou University, Lanzhou, Gansu, China.
 - *2017.09 - 2020.06*, Senior, Hengshui High School Anhui Campus, Hefei, Anhui, China.

+# 🎖 Honors and Awards
+- *2024.02* Honorable Mention in the 2024 American College Mathematical Contest in Modeling.
+- *2023.02* First Prize in the "Higher Education Society Cup" National College Students Mathematical Contest in Modeling, Gansu Region.
+- *2021.12* Awarded the Second-Class Scholarship for Outstanding Students for the academic year 2020-2021 at Lanzhou University.
+- *2021.09* Second Prize in the Thirteenth National Mathematics Competition for College Students (Mathematics Class A), China.

 # 📝 Publications